Sustainable fisheries and aquaculture

-We will ensure there are more fish in healthier seas, improve the way wild fisheries and farms are managed and influence consumers and seafood businesses to be more responsible in their seafood buying choices.
+We will ensure there are more fish in healthier seas, improve the way wild fisheries and fish farms are managed, and influence consumers and seafood businesses to be more responsible in their seafood buying choices.

-We will ensure our seas are better protected, improve marine management, secure more well-managed marine protected areas, recover, nurture and protect marine species and habitats, and track ocean recovery through research partnerships and citizen science.
+We will ensure our seas are better protected, improve marine management, secure well-managed marine protected areas, recover, nurture and protect marine species and habitats, and track ocean recovery.

 How we achieve our goals

 - Advocating policy and legislative change, including through infl uencing politicians, judicial challenges and public-facing campaigns.

 - Challenging, educating, engaging and infl uencing people, partners and communities.

 - Engaging in dialogue with and challenging regressive, unsustainable businesses.

 - Supporting and sharing best practice, and creating alliances and partnerships with progressive, sustainable businesses.